samdotdev/SetupGuide/README.md

 Start Minecraft, go to add server and the server address is going to be localhost You can now join the server.

-`NOTE: If there is any problem with running the start.bat, so you will get a paper error this CAN be the fault of your antivirus disable it to check if it works without it`
+`NOTE: If there is any problem with running the start.bat, so you will get a paper error this COULD be the fault of your antivirus disable it to check if it works without it`

 # DOWNLOADING PLUGINS
 Download this files from the Web and drag them into your plugin's folder located in your Server Folder.